SHSharkar/MCP-Mathematics/README.md

 ## Comprehensive Unit Conversion System

-MCP Mathematics features an advanced unit conversion engine supporting 158 precisely calibrated units across 15 essential categories.
-This system goes beyond simple conversions to provide intelligent unit detection, alias support, compound unit parsing, and comprehensive history tracking—making it ideal for scientific applications, engineering calculations, and everyday conversions.
+MCP Mathematics includes a smart unit conversion system that works with 158 carefully calibrated units across 15 essential categories.
+This system does more than simple conversions—it provides smart unit detection, supports different spellings, handles complex compound units, and tracks your conversion history.
+This makes it perfect for scientific work, engineering calculations, and everyday conversions.

-The conversion system automatically handles precision management, supports multiple input formats, and maintains full compatibility with the mathematical expression engine for seamless integration in complex calculations.
+The conversion system automatically manages precision, accepts many different input formats, and works perfectly with the mathematical expression engine for smooth integration in complex calculations.

 ### Supported Unit Categories